jameskoungoulos/ADIM_thesis/README.md

 # ADIM_thesis
-Submission of codebase related to my Honour's thesis on Activity-Driven Interest Management
+Submission of codebase related to my Honour's thesis on Activity-Driven Interest Management.

+Datasets have been excluded due to file size restrictions.